woensdag 30 april 2025

 A Prayer for the Crown-Shy is the second book in the Monk and Robot series by Becky Chambers.

-I read this on my e-reader because I couldn't find the physical books in the series anywhere.
-I would love to own them as a paperback though.
+I read this on my e-reader only because I couldn’t find a physical copy anywhere (though I’d love to own this series in paperback someday!).

 "After touring the rural areas of Panga, Sibling Dex (a Tea Monk of some renown) and Mosscap (a robot sent on a quest to determine what humanity really needs) turn their attention to the villages and cities of the little moon they call home.